ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Limit on the number of features for a model
 {: #wos-limitations-feat-col-size-limit}

-Scoring payloads for a model must fit within the maximum width allowed for the table created by payload logging in the datamart database (with some buffer for the internal-use columns that Watson OpenScale itself adds).
-In addition, apart from the width there is also a hard-coded limit of 1012 features.
+Scoring payloads for a model must fit within the maximum width that is allowed for the table that is created by payload logging in the data mart database (with some buffer for the internal-use columns that Watson OpenScale itself adds).
+In addition, apart from the width there is also a hardcoded limit of 1012 features.

-The following table summarizes what this means for models with different sizes of features:
+The following table summarizes what this limit means for models with different sizes of features:

 Table 1: Feature column limits